Seven Lions: 2011–2012: First remixes and EPs

 One of his first releases was an unofficial remix of "Cosmic Love" by Florence and the Machine in March 2010.
 His remix was then included as part of the official single package for "Cosmic Love" by Moshi Moshi Records on July 5, 2010.
 Also in 2011, he released a remix of the song "Satellite" by Oceanlab.

 On a whim, Seven Lions entered the Above & Beyond official remix competition on Beatport in 2011, remixing their track "You Got To Go."
-The track sat at #2 on Beatport's Dubstep chart for over 6 weeks, largely underneath Skrillex’s remix of Avicii's "Levels."
+The track sat at No. 2 on Beatport's Dubstep chart for over 6 weeks, largely underneath Skrillex’s remix of Avicii's "Levels."
 The track also won the remix competition, which led to Seven Lions becoming officially involved with Above and Beyond.
 The remix was officially released on their Anjunabeats label on December 21, 2011.

 Seven Lions' first major tour started in March 2012, when he hit the UKF Tour with dubstep DJs Gemini and Koan Sound.
 During the tour, Seven Lions also supported Bassex.
 He also remixed the Above & Beyond track "On My Way To Heaven" in 2012.
 According to Mixmag, "His take on 'On My Way To Heaven' retained the original's euphoric opening before plunging into a maelstrom of super-sized beats and gurgling bass."